 Introducing Teddy: A Gentle Story About Gender and Friendship by Jessica Walton, illustrated by Dougal MacPherson

-A friendship between a little boy and his teddy bear isn’t affected when the teddy bear confesses that he’s feels in his heart that he’s a girl teddy, not a boy teddy, and wants to be called by Tilly instead of Teddy.
+A friendship between a little boy and his teddy bear isn’t affected when the teddy bear confesses that he’s feeling in his heart that he’s a girl teddy, not a boy teddy, and wants to be called Tilly instead of Teddy.
 Their friend Ava is accepting of this change too.
 This book is perfect for the youngest of readers to learn and discuss gender identity. [picture book, ages 3 and up]

 George by Alex Gino